PowerDNS/pdns/docs/backends/remote.rst

 ``superMasterBackend``
 ~~~~~~~~~~~~~~~~~~~~~~

-Creates new domain with given record(s) as master servers.
+Creates new domain with given record(s) as primary servers.
 IP address is
 the address where notify is received from. nsset is array of NS resource
 records.